Don Mancuso

-Don Mancuso (born March 26, 1955 in Rochester, New York) is an American rock music guitarist and songwriter best known for his role as guitarist and co-writer for the rock band Black Sheep as well as The Lou Gramm Band and The Voice of Foreigner.
+Don Mancuso (born March 26, 1955) is an American rock music guitarist and songwriter best known for his role as guitarist and co-writer for the rock band Black Sheep as well as The Lou Gramm Band and The Voice of Foreigner.
 He also has a successful solo career and continues to work with Phil Naro in DDrive.
 He is also working with Regi Hendrix on his first solo effort.

 Biography

-Mancuso attended Greece Olympia High School in Rochester, New York, and graduated in 1973.
-He attended the College Of Marin for music and graduated from Monroe Community College with an AAS degree in Electronics Engineering in 1988.
+Dee/Donald Mancuso attended Greece Olympia High School in Rochester, New York, and graduated in 1973.
+He attended the College of Marin for music and graduated from Monroe Community College with an AAS degree in Electronics Engineering in 1988.

 Pre-solo work

 Mancuso began his music career playing guitar in Black Sheep.
-After the release of the band's self-titled Black Sheep and Encouraging Words, he continued to write and record with groups such as Cheater, Lou Gramm Band, Johnny Smoke, The Park Ave Band, Phil Naro and Celtic Fire.
+After the band released their self-titled Black Sheep and Encouraging Words, he continued to write and record with groups such as Cheater, Lou Gramm Band, Johnny Smoke, The Park Ave Band, Phil Naro and Celtic Fire.